SECURITIES AND EXCHANGE COMMISSION

 Dividend yield: The Company uses a 0% expected dividend yield as the Company has not paid dividends to date and does not anticipate declaring dividends in the near future.

 Volatility: The Company estimated the expected volatility of the stock price based on the corresponding volatility of the Company’s peer group stock price for a period consistent with the convertible notes’ expected term.

 Remaining term: The Company’s remaining term is based on the remaining contractual term of the convertible notes.

 Note 7.
 Convertible Notes

-On October 23, 2018 the Company completed the offering of $10.0 million principal amount of the Company’s 6.5% Convertible Senior Notes due 2023.
-The notes are unsecured and rank pari passu with the Company’s outstanding unsubordinated liabilities.
-The net proceeds of the offering after payment of offering costs were approximately $8.9 million.
-The notes will mature on November 30, 2023, unless earlier converted, redeemed or repurchased.
-Interest on the notes accrues at the rate of 6.5% per year and is payable in cash on each February 28, May 31, August 31 and November 30, beginning February 28, 2019.
-The notes are convertible into common stock at the option of the holder at any time prior to maturity at an initial conversion price of $5.10 per share, subject to adjustment under certain circumstances.
+On May 14, 2018 the Company completed the offering of $15.0 million principal amount of the Company’s 6.5% Convertible Senior Secured Notes due 2023.
+The net proceeds of the offering after payment of offering costs were approximately $13.1 million.
+The notes will mature on May 31, 2023, unless earlier converted, redeemed or repurchased.
+Interest on the notes accrues at the rate of 6.5% per year and is payable at the Company’s option quarterly in cash and/or freely tradable shares of the Company’s common stock, subject to certain limitations.

 The Company analyzed the components of the convertible notes for embedded derivatives and the application of the corresponding accounting treatment.
-This analysis determined that certain features of the notes represented derivatives that require bifurcation from the host contract.
-The fair value of these components of $0 was recorded as a debt discount and will be adjusted to fair value at the end of each future reporting period.
+This analysis determined that certain features of the notes (i.e, the interest make-whole payment and the qualifying fundamental change payments) represented derivatives that require bifurcation from the host contract.
+The fair value of these components of $1,158,800 was recorded as a debt discount and will be adjusted to fair value at the end of each future reporting period.